 There's no sweeter remedy for chilled bones than a steamy cup of spiked cider.
 PDT's winter warmer is a carol to the wassail, a ceremonial, cider-based beverage mulled with citrus and spice.

-Entries tagged with 'holiday warm drinks'
+'holiday warm drinks' on Serious Eats

 In a season full of rich drinks like eggnog, cider, and cocoa, it can be nice to pause with a simple cup of tea.
 That doesn't mean that you have to forego the holiday spirit—many tea companies make special winter brews in flavors ranging from pumpkin pie to sugar plum.
 Which are worth picking up?
 Here are a few of our favorites.

 Everyone's favorite breakfast pastry, now in cocktail form.

 The Outcider is a classic punch with a subtle twist.
 Served warm, the flavor reminds us of a more complex, more aromatic version of hot spiced cider.
 Tea adds a lovely herbal depth to a comforting, familiar drink.

 This is a classic, spiced apple punch to warm up your party.

 You can adjust this chai recipe to your own personal taste and preference.
 The ratio of milk to water (or indeed, choice to use cow's milk at all) is perhaps the biggest variable, followed by choice and amount of sweetener.
 Start with an easy recipe like this, and then adjust to emphasize the qualities you like best in your masala chai.